NetSuite EDI Integration- A Complete Setup GuideOn November 17, 2021 by Dhanushya Sree Ramesh

 - Ready to connect with all major Retailers and supermarkets across the US.
 Zenbridge has all their EDI Specifications already configured as API Endpoints

-- Real-time compliance validations as Zenbridge is an API based system thus eliminating chargebacks
+- Real-time compliance validations as Zenbridge is an API-based system thus eliminating chargebacks

-- Customised dashboards for different stakeholders.
+- Customized dashboards for different stakeholders.